TP-Lab/mcp-marketplace/README.md

 ## Contributing

-If you're interested in contributing to the MCP Marketplace or have ideas for new MCPs, please reach out to us.
+If you're interested in contributing to the MCP Marketplace or have ideas for new MCP server, please reach out to us.

 ## Learn More